haberda/hassio_addons/signal/README.md

 ## What does this mean?

 Some users are reporting that the new method will not install cleanly over the previous image.
+This is primarily because Home Assistant doesn't know how to handle the fact that the image location has changed.
 If this is your issue for now you can roll back to an earlier snapshot.

+There are two potential paths forward.

-Ultimately if this is an issue you will need to remove the add-on and reinstall.
+With the first path you will need to remove the add-on and reinstall.
 The implication here is that you will have to 'start from scratch' and register your number and groups again.

 You can get around this a number of ways, all of them coming down to backing up and restoring the data folder that the add-on saves to.

+The second path (untested but should work) is forcing Home Assistant to download the latest image so that it is available to install over the previous version.

 ### Before you do anything take a Snapshot